Subham2510/DS-Analytics-Project-Portfolio/Tactical Crime Analysis_Using Power BI & Python/README.md

 ### Data Origin

 The data for this project was provided by FP20Analytics as part of the Data Visualization Challenge 11.
-It includes detailed information on various crime types, locations, dates, persons involved, and more.
+It includes detailed information on various crime types, locations, dates, persons involved, etc.

 ### Tools Used